-New this month Answer: Will is not wasting his potential.
+Answer: Will is not wasting his potential.
 Sean knows that Will has overcome many of his emotional difficulties and with his exceptional abilities, there will be many other job opportunities, regardless of where he lives.
 Sean believes it is far more important for Will to pursue a lasting relationship with a woman for the first time in his life.

 Question: Why did Will lie about having twelve brothers?
 What did he think it would achieve?
 And why would someone as smart as Skylar believe it?

-New this month Answer: It's just part of his personality.
+Answer: It's just part of his personality.
 He had become used to keeping people at a distance and made up stories so they didn't know what he was actually like.
 There's no reason for Skylar not to believe him at first.
 Large families with ten or more children are not unheard of, particularly if the parents have been married more than once.

 Question: When Will is discovered by the professor, he is solving a math problem using what appear to be stick figures.
 Is there a branch of mathematics that deals with these stick figures?